+Accepting two offers and negotiating contracts in parallel: is it legal?
 It is not about being legal or illegal: it is just meaningless.
 An apartment seller cannot accept another offer if the listing is “in-contract.”
-A home is “in-contract” after the contract has been signed by the buyer and the seller, and the buyer has paid the down payment.
+A home is “in-contract” after the buyer and the seller have signed the contract.
+The buyer needs to pay the downpayment at the time of signing.
 The buyer cannot cancel the contract and sell to a new buyer if the home is “in-contract.”
-If the contract has not been executed yet, then the buyer can accept another offer.
-Accepted offers but not “in-contract” yet have no legal value and are meaningless.
-Only fully completed contracts have legal value.
+Accepted offers alone have no legal value.
+Only fully completed contracts have legal significance.

 Can the seller accept another offer while negotiating a contract with a first buyer?

 Absolutely.
-While a contract is being negotiated, the seller is free to accept another offer.
-We have seen cases where the seller has accepted another offer after the buyer has signed the contract and sent the deposit, provided he has not counter-signed the contract!
+We have seen cases where the seller has accepted another offer after the buyer has signed the contract and sent the deposit.
+A seller can do that before they sign themselves.
 Either party can do whatever they want until there is a fully executed contract.
 This behavior sometimes frustrating in a deal since the buyer has already incurred various expenses (due diligence, inspection)

 Are accepted offers binding in New York?

-No. In New York, just like in many other states, accepted offers are not-binding, and we sometimes see buyers put offers on multiple properties simultaneously.
-An accepted offer is nothing more than an agreement on terms and price, and no document is being executed at this stage.
-Only a fully signed contract matters and until that happens, both buyers and sellers can back out, change their mind, or renegotiate the price or terms.
-At NestApple we have seen sellers deciding not to sell just before signing a contract and after the buyer had performed the due diligence and inspection.
-Remember an accepted offer is only an agreement on general terms but comes before the buyer’s due diligence and inspection.
-It’s nothing more than a preliminary handshake based on general terms submitted over email by the buyer’s agent.
+No. In New York accepted offers are not-binding.
+It is common to see buyers put offers on multiple properties simultaneously.
+An accepted offer is nothing more than an agreement on terms and pricing.
+Only fully signed contract matters, and until then, both buyers and sellers can back out, change their mind, or renegotiate the price or terms.
+At NestApple, we have seen sellers deciding not to sell just before signing a contract.
+Remember, an accepted offer is only a preliminary handshake based on general terms submitted over email by the buyer’s agent.

 When does an accepted offer become legally enforceable?